q66/cffi-lua/README.md

 Build has been tested on VS 2019.
 In a MinGW/MSYS/Cygwin environment where `pkg-config` is available and you have installed the dependencies the usual way, you should be able to build in the same manner as on Unix-like systems.

+The `shared_lua` and `shared_libffi` options will make Lua and libffi provide `dllimport`-decorated APIs.
+This is not strictly necessary, but it will make things faster when you're really using dynamic versions of those, and it's not possible to autodetect.
+Usually, you should be using dynamic Lua but static libffi.

 ## Installing